-The 1998 Life Member Class Gift, totaling a record-setting $253,150, was presented to the Institute on Tuesday, May 23, 2023, during a luncheon held in honor of ALI’s new Life and 50-year members.
-The Class Gift will be used to fund important aspects of the Institute’s mission, including our travel assistance programs, the Early Career Scholars Medal and annual conference, and initiatives to make our work more accessible by providing free public access.
-To date, more than $2 million has been raised by the Class Gift program, now in its twelfth year, to support these key initiatives.
+The 1999 Life Member Class Gift will be used to fund important aspects of the Institute’s mission, including our travel assistance programs, the Early Career Scholars Medal and annual conference, and our many influential law-reform projects.
+To date, more than $2 million has been raised by the Class Gift program, now in its 12th year, to support these key initiatives.

-Michele C. Kane – The Walt Disney Company (Retired)
+John G. Buchanan, III – The Walt Disney Company

 Sustaining Life Membership